AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 +++Can I configure notifications to learners?
 How?

-When you assign courses to learners, they get notified through the Captivate Prime application.
+When you assign courses to learners, they get notified through the Learning Manager application.

 Administrator of your organization configures the notifications.